Marovoay: Origin of the name

+Economy

+The region of Marovoay is the 2nd largest rice producing area in Madagascar.

 The majority 60% of the population of the commune are farmers, while an additional 24% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are cassava and sweet potatoes.
 Industry and services provide employment for 2% and 10% of the population, respectively.
 Additionally fishing employs 4% of the population.

+Geography

+Marovoay has a riverine harbour on the Betsiboka River and is situated at 94 km from Mahajanga and 41 km from the Ankarafantsika National Park.

 Rivers

-The main river is the Betsiboka River.
+The main rivers are the Betsiboka River and the Karambo river.

 Roads

-The town is situated at the National road 4 to Mahajanga.
-Also the National road 8b crosses the municipality but this is in a very bad state of conservation.
+The town is situated at the National road 8b that is in a bad state of conversation.
+Furthermore it is situated only 8 km from the National road 4 from Mahajanga to Antananarivo.

+In addition to primary schooling the town offers secondarmy education at both junior and senior levels.
+The town provides access to hospital services to its citizens.